Most of you know probably know the nursery rhyme Hey Diddle Diddle

 I recently visited Knossos, the birthplace of the Minoan civilization.
 For all of you that have not heard much about this place, Knossos was the largest Minoan royal palace, situated in Crete.

-- They were the first monotheist society and their god was a woman – similar to later Demeter – the Mother Earth
+monotheist society and their prime God was a woman – similar to later Demeter, the Greek goddess of agriculture and harvest – a shorthand for Mother Earth/Nature.

-I undertook a tour at the famous ruins and towards the end of the tour I asked where was the famous labyrinth and the guide answered – you are standing in it – it was the palace itself.
-It had so many rooms that foreign visitors saw it as a labyrinth.
+I took part in a guided tour of the famous ruins and towards the end, I asked the guide, ‘ Where actually was the famous labyrinth?’
+The guide answered,’ You are standing in it – it was the palace itself.
+It had so many rooms that foreign visitors saw it as a labyrinth’.
 My remaining question of course was – and where was the Minotaur?

-Babylonian calendar records exist that points to a very possible Minoan connection and suggest that the existence of the lunisolar calendar and solar and lunar phenomena were recorded more than a thousand years before the Babylonians and came from the Minoans in Crete.
+Babylonian calendar records exist that points to a very possible Minoan connection and suggest that it has to do with the existence of the lunisolar calendar.
+In it, the priests recorded many celestial events, such as solstices, solar and lunar eclipses, and of course various star patterns.
+This occurred more than a thousand years before the Babylonians established their own calendar version.
+It looks like the Minoan culture in Crete was the blueprint for all the other cultures that followed.

 So coming back to the cow and the moon.
 The Minotaur most likely represented the worship of the sun and the moon.
-The mother goddess = nature, represented by the 8-year cycle where the Sun, the Earth and Venus perfectly aligned again – and the Moon God (represented by a bull with 2 horns showing the Waxing and the Waning Moon and the moon cycle).
-The monster Minotaur was most probably a ritual involving bulls and sacrifices in the palace of Knossos.
-This was followed by sporting events, a sort of blueprint of the later Olympic Games.
+The mother goddess = nature, represented by the 8-year cycle where the Sun, the Earth, and Venus perfectly aligned again – and the Moon God (represented by a bull with 2 horns showing the Waxing and the Waning Moon cycles).
+The monster Minotaur was most probably a kind of ritual involving bulls and sacrifices in the palace of Knossos.

 The star Orion, ‘the bull of the sky’, is visible in the Northern Hemisphere between November and February and rises over the crescent of the winter moons.
 Could that be the cow jumping over the moon?